 Neutral Density (ND) Filters have several uses and offer the possibility to achieve otherwise impossible results.
 They enable the shooter to adjust exposure without affecting color balance.
 ND filters appear grey and reduce the amount of light reaching the film.

-Determining which neutral density filter yields ideal results for any given lighting situation takes knowledge, experience and a collection of such filters.
+Determining which neutral density filter yields suitable results for any given lighting situation takes knowledge, experience, and a collection of such filters.
 Speaking generally, in photography, the 2-stop value (ND 0.6) effectively compensates average situations.

 Because it is deep dyed, the color will not scratch off the surface and is optically clear